 Red Sox announce roster moves

-Executive Vice President/General Manager Ben Cherington made the announcements.
+The announcements were made by Executive Vice President/General Manager Ben Cherington.

 Crawford, 31, is scheduled to undergo ulnar collateral ligament reconstruction (Tommy John surgery) on his left elbow on Thursday, performed by Dr. James Andrews.
 He has hit .282 (33-for-117) with 10 doubles, two triples, three home runs, 19 RBI, 23 runs and five stolen bases in 31 games for the Red Sox this year after coming off the disabled list on July 16, including a .306 clip (22-for-72) in August with a Major League best 10 doubles in the month.
 Crawford began the 2012 season on the 15-day disabled list while recovering from left wrist surgery and was transferred to the 60-day DL on May 3.
 A four-time American League All-Star who was signed by the Red Sox as a free agent in December of 2010, Crawford is a career .292 hitter (1,642-for-5,615) with 254 doubles, 114 triples, 118 homers, 667 RBI, 853 runs scored and 432 stolen bases in 1,396 Major League games with Tampa Bay (2002-10) and Boston (2011-12).